nmshd/documentation/_docs_integrate/delete-identities.md

 The [Cancel IdentityDeletionProcess]({% link _docs_use-cases/use-case-transport-cancel-identitydeletionprocess.md %}) use case can be called if it is no longer wanted to delete the Identity.

-### Identity Deletion via a Support Channel
+### Identity Deletion Triggered by the Backbone Admin UI

 Actively trigger the deletion process by use of support tickets/e-mails to the Backbone operator (as required by GDPR).
 An active approval of the Identity is required with this option, as the Backbone must ensure, that the support ticket creator is the owner of the Identity.
 As there is the need of a push notification channel for this, the Connector does not have the ability to trigger the Identity deletion over the Backbone.

 Approval is done by using the [Approve IdentityDeletionProcess]({% link _docs_use-cases/use-case-transport-approve-identitydeletionprocess.md %}) use case.
-However, the Identity can also [reject the IdentityDeletionProcess]({% link _docs_use-cases/use-case-transport-reject-identitydeletionprocess.md %}) if it has changed its mind after triggering the process of Identity deletion via the support channel.
+However, the Identity can also [reject the IdentityDeletionProcess]({% link _docs_use-cases/use-case-transport-reject-identitydeletionprocess.md %}) if it has changed its mind after the process of Identity deletion was triggered by the Backbone Admin UI.

 After the IdentityDeletionProcess has changed its `status` from `"WaitingForApproval"` to `"Approved"` as a result of the approval, it describes that the Identity will be deleted after the grace period ends.